WeirdoAndObserver/the-puddle-theory/README.md

 This non-uniformity explains several things.

 One: even within the same person, there are places where emotional regions deepen easily and places where they do not.
-Soft sumi is easily dug into holes.
+Soft sumi is easily dug into hollows.

-Two: the sumi between holes and holes is also not uniform.
-In regions of soft sumi, holes connect more easily; in regions of hard sumi, they more often remain separate.
+Two: the sumi between hollows and hollows is also not uniform.
+In regions of soft sumi, hollows connect more easily; in regions of hard sumi, they more often remain separate.

 Three: the structural basis of talent and aptitude.
 Musical talent, mathematical talent, talent for empathy — these may possibly be explained by certain places in the sumi being softer than in others.